Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

 You can even get your fan base or friends to help you subtitle your videos!
 This speeds up the transcription time, allowing you to focus more on creating content, than transcribing.

 Once you see how easy it can be, you'll be captioning all your videos and reaping the SEO benefits from it.
 So let's get started!

 Captions often come by different names.
 Subtitles, closed captions, and open captions are all a form of on screen text that tells you what the people are saying in the video.

 Since we are talking YouTube here, CC and subtitles is what you can upload or complete.
-If you are looking for open captions, you would have to do that with other software and up load the video.
+If you are looking for open captions, you would have to add them using other software and upload the video.

 So let's talk about how to create subtitles or captions for your YouTube videos.

 Adding captions or subtitles on YouTube is easy.
 If your video is a scripted one and you didn't change anything you said, then you already have the transcript!
 This makes the process a bit easier.
 You can just upload the file and fine tune the captions/subtitles.
 If not, you will first have to transcribe the audio into text.

 Often videos are unscripted, especially interviews with back and forth banter.
 This is when you need to create the captions from scratch.